Payment Flow and Custom Development

 , you need to check components/layout/CurrentUserBenefitsDisplay.tsx

-, as this component affects the user benefits displayed on the /dashboard/subscription
+.
+This component will affect the user benefits displayed on the /dashboard/subscription

 Simulate User Credit Usage

-Starting from code repository v1.1.4, Nexty.dev provides an example for simulating user credit usage.
+Starting from code repository v1.1.4, Nexty provides an example of simulating user credit usage.

 You can start the project locally and go to the /dashboard/credit-usage-example

-page to test the built-in credit deduction flow.
-This page can only be opened in development environment, so there's no need to worry about production environment abuse.
+page to test the built-in credit deduction process.
+This page can only be opened in the development environment, so you don't need to worry about abuse in the production environment.

-The credit deduction method that works with /dashboard/credit-usage-example
+The credit deduction method that pairs with /dashboard/credit-usage-example

 is in actions/usage/deduct.ts